Poppyritchie/Assessment2/index.md

 When you have completed the template, submit the link to the GitHub Pages site for this repository as a link in Learning@Griffith.
 The link should be something like [https://qcainteractivemedia.github.io/1701QCA-Assessment2/](https://qcainteractivemedia.github.io/1701QCA-Assessment2/) where `qcainteractivemedia` is replaced with your GitHub username and `1701QCA-Assessment2` is replaced with whatever you called the repository this template is contained in when you set it up.

  ## Project working title ##
- *Insert a name for the project as you conceive of it at the moment.*

  ## Night light ##